RonSherfey/redshift-monorepo/samples/sdk-usage-vue/README.md

 # SDK Usage Sample - Vue

-A sample application showcasing how the REDSHIFT SDK can be integrated into a Vue application
+A sample application demoing how the REDSHIFT SDK can be integrated into a Vue application.
+Read the [Ether Swap Tutorial](../../docs/ether-swap-tutorial.md) for more details.

 ## Getting Started